uva-reveal/uva-reveal.github.io/index.md

       <h2 class="post-title">Install the App</h2>
       <p class="post-excerpt">
       1. Go to Settings > Security.
 Allow installation of apps from unknown sources.<br>
-      2. Open a web browser and download the UVA Reveal APK file.
-[LINK]<br>
+      2. Open a web browser and <a href="https://virginia.box.com/s/6j6ebes3lyn4c4vwks0yzlq1tke7v6zl">download the UVA Reveal APK file</a>. <br>
       3. If you receive a warning that the file could harm your device, tap OK to continue.<br>
       4. Open your apps tray and click on File Manager > Downloads.
 Select the UVA Reveal APK that you just downloaded and click install.<br>
       5. Open the installed app to use.</p>